 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-From Arviat, we have two individuals I would like to recognize, Ernie Eetaak and Angeline Eetaaluk.
-Please be welcome to the House.
-They are here for a little while, and we did a tour of the precinct this morning.
-I used to go to school with Ernie, and he's very well known by TikTok, or Facebook or other social media.
-He tells us stories about Nunavut hunting stories.
+We have two individuals from Arviat who are sitting behind me that I would like to recognize, Ernie and Angeline Eetak.
+Please be welcome in the House.
+They are here in Iqaluit for a little while and they toured the precinct this morning.
+I used to go to school with Ernie and he's very well known by TikTok or Facebook or other social media.
+He tells Nunavut hunting stories.
 Please be welcome to your House.
-If Ilaittunnaak is watching, I wish you a good day.
+If Ilaittutnaaq is watching, I wish you a good day.
 Thank you, Mr. Speaker.